-The statutory definition of a program of study is a non-duplicative sequence of academic and technical courses that include secondary and postsecondary level content and opportunities for high school students to earn postsecondary credit and culminate in industry-based credentials and/or postsecondary degrees.
-Montana Career Pathways provide templates for secondary guidance on course sequencing, including dual enrollment options in the specific pathway to provide students with transitional credits in their chosen postsecondary pathway.
-Montana Career Pathways also include career guidance, work-based learning, and specific industry credentials of value in certain pathway sectors, as validated by business and industry.
+The statutory definition of a program of study is a coordinated, non-duplicative sequence of academic and technical courses that include secondary and postsecondary level content and incorporate challenging academic standards; addresses academic and technical knowledge and skills, including employability skills; is aligned with the needs of industry; progresses in specificity; has multiple entry and exit points that incorporate credentialing; and culminates in the attainment of a recognized postsecondary credential.

+Montana Career Pathways are provided as templates for secondary guidance on course sequencing that progress in specificity, including dual enrollment options in the specific pathway to provide students with transitional credits in their chosen postsecondary pathway.
+Montana Career Pathways include career guidance, work-based learning, and specific industry credentials of value in certain pathway sectors, as validated by business and industry.
+Each pathway addresses both academic and technical knowledge and skills and include employability skills - professional development is provided to teachers and faculty to specifically address the inclusion of employability skills in CTE classes and programs.
+Once a student progresses from secondary to postsecondary, Montana Career Pathways include multiple entry and exit points and include stackable degrees/credentials.